Qyokizzzz/react-sticky-ts/README.md

 For React users today, we usually build applications with functional components and hooks, and we usually use TypeScript and strict mode in our projects.

-So react-sticky-ts is the better choice.
+The goal of react-sticky-ts is resolve these questions.

 ## Installation